Leung Nok Hang

-Jacky Leung Nok Hang (梁諾恆; born 14 November 1994) is a Hong Kong professional footballer who currently plays as a centre back for Chinese Super League club Zhejiang FC.
+Jacky Leung Nok Hang (梁諾恆; born 14 November 1994) is a Hong Kong professional footballer who currently plays as a centre back for China League One club Shenzhen Juniors.
 He is the younger brother of current Eastern player Leung Kwun Chung.

 Club career

 In 2010, Leung won a Dreams Come True scholarship, allowing him to complete his high school studies in Britain at the Brooke House College Football Academy with all costs covered.
 Leung would return to Hong Kong and joined YFCMD in 2013.
 He made his professional debut on 1 September 2013, in a league game against Citizen in a 1-1 draw.

 Leung joined Pegasus in 2015 and would go on to establish himself as a vital member of the team that won the 2015–16 Hong Kong FA Cup and 2015–16 Hong Kong Sapling Cup.
 With these achievements he would join the most historically successful football club in Hong Kong, South China in 2016.
 Once again Leung immediately established himself as a vital member of the team, but the club finished in a disappointing fourth and the owners decided to reduce funding of the club, which saw on 5 June 2017, South China made the shocking announcement that they would voluntarily self-relegate into the First Division.

 On 11 June 2017, Pegasus chairperson Canny Leung revealed that Leung and three other South China players would be jumping ship to Pegasus.
 After one season he would go out on trial training before officially signing with R&F on 13 August 2018.

 On 1 May 2020, R&F agreed to swap Leung for Meizhou Hakka's Tsui Wang Kit.
 Making his debut in a league game on 13 September 2020 against Liaoning Shenyang Urban in 2–0 victory.
 He would go on to establish himself as a vital member of the team that finished at the time a club record high of fifth within the second tier.

 On 7 January 2021, Leung was sold to Zhejiang Greentown for a fee of up to RMB $20 million (US$3 million), which is a record for a Hong Kong player.
 In his first season he quickly established himself as a vital member of the team as the club gained promotion to the top tier at the end of the 2021 campaign.

+On 28 January 2026, Leung joined Shenzhen Juniors.